Generation of chirality and orbital magnetization by Stone-Wales-type lattice defects in the Kitaev spin liquid: Local defects with odd-sided plaquettes and realizable solvable Kitaev couplings

 The modified Kitaev model Hamiltonian in the presence of SW-type defects (i.e., on a modified graph as shown in Fig.~\ref{fig_SW}) can be written as

-where ${\alpha_{ij}}$ denotes the three different compass interactions depending on the bond vector lying either on blue, red or green plane, and $\delta{H}_{r}$ denote additional interactions near $r$ due to a SW centered at $r$ via the quasi-local deformations of the octahedra.
+Here the first term is the Kitaev Hamiltonian on the graph with modified connectivity at each SW defect (Fig.~\ref{fig_SW}).
+As usual ${\alpha_{ij}}$ denotes the three different Kitaev interactions along spin axes $x,y,z$ for bond vector lying on blue, red, green plane respectively, with corresponding bond color in Fig.~\ref{fig_SW}.
+In this term the interactions are all taken to be of the same magnitude.
+The term $\delta{H}_{r}$ denote additional interactions near each SW defect at location $r$, arising due to the quasi-local deformations of the octahedra.
 For the rest of the paper, we work in units such that $J_K=1$ and $a=1$ with $a$ being the nearest neighbor distance on the honeycomb lattice.

-The perturbation term $\delta H_r$ generically contains two types of interactions as described in Eq. \ref{eq_kitaev_2}.
-The first term is a Kitaev type bond strength perturbation, which causes the inhomogeneity in the modified-graph Kitaev exchanges in the vicinity of the defect, which is denoted as $\langle ij\rangle\sim r$.
+The perturbation term $\delta H_r$ generically contains two types of interactions as described in Eq.~\ref{eq_kitaev_2}.
+The first term is a Kitaev type bond strength perturbation, which causes bond-strength inhomogeneity in the modified-graph Kitaev exchanges in the vicinity of the defect, which is denoted as $\langle ij\rangle\sim r$.
 We begin by considering $\delta J_{ij}=0$ which already produces interesting instabilities of the Kitaev model to chiral spin liquid.
 In the last section of this manuscript we will then consider some perturbations within this exactly solvable limit via modifying the Kitaev exchanges on the bonds near the defect, and compute how these perturbations modify the details of the associated phase transition.

-The second term in the Eq. \ref{eq_kitaev_2} represents the non-Kitaev interactions which are perturbations away from the exactly solvable limit.
+The second term in the Eq.~\ref{eq_kitaev_2} represents the non-Kitaev interactions which are perturbations away from the exactly solvable limit.
 Since here we are concerned with local (non-topological) crystallographic defects, the deformations of the octahedra that generate $\delta{H}_{r}^\text{NK}$ are localized near the defect.
 Therefore, non-Kitaev interactions are generated by the defects only over a localized region.
 Because of the dominant Kitaev interaction elsewhere in the lattice and the emergent flux gap, the QSL physics should remain stable to such local perturbations if they are small enough.
 Their generic effect would then be mild renormalization of the itinerant Majorana density of states and the flux gap.

 The SW defects we consider also serve as building blocks for other local defects with 5 or 7 sided plaquettes.
 Our results for SW defects are expected to generalize to any other local defect that might be more microscopically favorable in any particular Kitaev material.